moshejasper/kindisperse/README.md

-.csv or equivalent files used should have a single column with the header ‘distance’ that contains the geographical distances between kin pairs, and preferably another column labelled ‘kinship’ which carries the kinship category in a form recognized by this package (see documentation for further details).
+.csv or equivalent files used should have a single column with the header ‘distance’ that contains the geographical distances between kin dyads, and preferably another column labelled ‘kinship’ which carries the kinship category in a form recognized by this package (see documentation for further details).
 Example below: